Im5tu/im5tu.github.io/content/article/2014-09-28-Message-Queue-Fundementals-MSMQ.md

 {
     "categories": [ "Development" ],
     "date": "2014-09-28T18:35:57Z",
     "description": "This article describes the fundamentals of MSMQ.
-MSMQ is Microsoft's Message Queuing service that can be used to implement both synchronous and asynchronous solutions.", "tags": [ "dotnet", "messaging", "msmq", "csharp" ], "title": "Message Queue Fundementals: MSMQ"
+MSMQ is Microsoft's Message Queuing service that can be used to implement both synchronous and asynchronous solutions.", "tags": [ "dotnet", "messaging", "msmq", "csharp" ], "title": "Message Queue Fundementals: MSMQ",
+    "toc": true
 }

 MSMQ is Microsoft's Message Queuing service that can be used to implement both synchronous and asynchronous solutions.
 Typically solutions are architectured using the available C++ API’s or via the relevant COM objects.
 The .Net Framework exposes the System.Messaging namespace which contains all the classes that you need to work with the MSMQ API. <!--more-->